PSP-Archive/ARK-4/README.md

 - Installer will choose the correct version according to your model.
 - Move or copy `ARK_cIPL` folder to `/PSP/GAME/` and run the program.
 - Press the corresponding button in the installation page to install or remove the cIPL patch.
-- Warning: unlike classic cIPL, the new cIPL method can't be easily uninstalled.
-To revert to offical IPL, use ChronoSwitch to reinstall 6.61 OFW.

 ##### Full Flash Installation